 I think September's slightly more likely, but nevertheless, it is coming.
 But when we look ahead over next year, the market's expecting interest rates to finish 2025 still a little bit above four percent and to only trough at about three and a half percent in three years' time.
 So although cuts are coming, they aren't going to be significant at least in the short term.
 So why haven't the Bank of England moved already?
 Well, it's because of the core inflation numbers.
 So although the headline figure is two percent, core inflation, which is when you strip out food and energy, that's still at three and a half percent, and that's fundamentally because wage inflation is still quite high at six percent, and that pushes up prices particularly in the service economy.

-And so we're gonna have to see more actions by the government to try and encourage people into the workforce to boost labor supply, and that would be the most effective way to bring down wage inflation, but it could be some time before we start to see that having real effect.
+And so we're going to have to see more actions by the government to try and encourage people into the workforce to boost labour supply, and that would be the most effective way to bring down wage inflation, but it could be some time before we start to see that having real effect.

 Thank you, Lindsay.
 Last question, politics.
 We have a new government in the UK.
 Has this had an immediate impact on markets?
 And going forward, what's your expectation of how things could change both for the economy and ultimately for UK markets as well?